24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Church of Our Lady of Remedies

-When you arrive at Cholula, the first thing you’re going to see is an orangish or yellowish-colored (depending on the light) church sitting on top of a hill covered in vegetation.
+When you arrive at Cholula, you’ll first see an orangish or yellowish-colored (depending on the light) church sitting on top of a hill covered in vegetation.

-This is the Church of Our Lady of Remedies (Iglesia de Nuestra Señora de los Remedios), which was built in the 1600s.
+The Church of Our Lady of Remedies (Iglesia de Nuestra Señora de los Remedios) was built in the 1600s.
 You can get to the church by walking up a road that wraps around the hill.

 So, where’s the pyramid?

-The pyramid lies under the trees, bushes, and grass that cover the hill.
-It is the actual “hill”, but the only part of the pyramid that you can see is its base.
+The pyramid lies under the trees, bushes, and the Church of Our Lady of Remedies.
+It is the actual “hill.”
+The only part of the pyramid that you can see is its base.

-Dedicated to the god Quetzalcoatl, the pyramid was first constructed in 200 BCE and over the next 1700 years whoever dominated Cholula added another layer to it so that it became bigger and bigger.
+The pyramid, dedicated to the god Quetzalcoatl, was first constructed in 200 BCE.
+Over the next 1700 years, whoever dominated Cholula added another layer to it, making it bigger and bigger.
 There are supposedly four layers under the vegetation.
 You can see a model of the different layers in the on-site museum.

 By the time the Spaniards came, though, the pyramid was so overgrown with vegetation that they thought it was a hill.
 They liked the idea of building a church that dominated the town, so they built it on top of the hill.